marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 This *conceptual difference* is often confused with the *implementation difference*.
 It is perfectly possible for the provider of a multi-tenanted service to implement their service using a single set of resources shared between all their tenants (if other constraints permit).

-## When should a solution be multi-tenanted, not multi-user?
+## When should a solution be multi-tenanted, not just multi-user?
 A multi-tenanted solution is required when one or more groups of users have a strong requirement for *isolation* from other groups of users.
 This is not simply a secure connection to services for that tenant.
 Isolation will typically manifest in one or more of the following ways:

 1. The ability for a tenant to provision, manage, and monitor a collection of resources independently of other tenants.